 2 min to complete

-In Scylla, as opposed to relational databases, the data model is based around the queries and not just around the domain entities.
+In ScyllaDB, as opposed to relational databases, the data model is based around the queries and not just around the domain entities.
 When creating the data model, we take into account both the conceptual data model and the application workflow: which queries will be performed by which users and how often.

 - To minimize the number of partitions accessed in a read query: To make reads faster, we’d ideally have all the data required in a read query stored in a single Table.
 Although it’s fine to duplicate data across tables, in terms of performance, it’s better if the data needed for a read query is in one table.

 Things we should NOT focus on:

 - Avoiding data duplication: To get efficient reads, we sometimes have to duplicate data.
 More about that and denormalization later in this lesson.
 In a later session, we learn how to avoid duplication in some cases using Secondary Indexes.

 In this lesson and future lessons, we will use an example based around a Veterinary Clinic named 4Paws Clinic.
 In this clinic, each animal that is admitted has a connected heart rate monitor, which logs heart rate and other vital information every five seconds.